Skip to content

 We hope this checklist of things to think about and how to get the support you need will be useful.

-Josh, Molly and Julian each share their experiences of having SMA and becoming a parent in our Community Voices.
+Josh and Molly also each share their experiences of having SMA and becoming a parent in our Community Voices.

-Young Minds – online information and resources for parents and phone helpline for parents worried about a child or young person under 25 years.
+Young Minds – offer online information and resources for parents.
+They also have a phone helpline for parents worried about a child or young person under 25 years.

 Relate – support people to make the most of family relationships.
-Help for people of all ages, backgrounds, sexual orientations and gender identities to strengthen their relationships; information and offer family counselling.
+They offer help for people of all ages, backgrounds, sexual orientations and gender identities to strengthen their relationships.
+They also offer other information and offer family counselling.

-In a conversation about their lives called ‘Hitting Our Forties‘, Toby (SMA UK Trustee) and Andi (from TreatSMA) talk about getting kicked out of university, mental health, treatment, work, healthcare, support and more…
+Toby (SMA UK Trustee) and Andi (from TreatSMA) talk about ‘Hitting their Forties’ .
+They look back on getting kicked out of university as well as reflecting on mental health, treatment, work, healthcare, support and more…

 Listen here >

-You can join the Adults’ Network to meet up with people.
-There are many other virtual groups and networks on Facebook, WhatsApp and Instagram.
-We have listed a number of these on this Online Communities page.
+You may also find other virtual groups and networks on Facebook, WhatsApp and Instagram.
+We have listed a number of these on our Online Communities page.

-Popular with many adults and families in the SMA Community, an assistance dog could help you with practical tasks, such as:
+Assistance dogs are popular with many adults and families in the SMA Community.
+An assistance dog could help you with practical tasks such as:

-• picking up dropped items such as your mobile, remote control or keys
+• picking up dropped items like your mobile, or remote control

 • opening and closing doors